 d.
-If an Interconnection Request is withdrawn after the end of DP2, Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be forfeited to the extent that equally- or lower-queued Interconnection Requests within the actively studied clusters are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, unless both of the following conditions exist: 1) the total allocated costs for the withdrawn Interconnection Request, including those costs for upgrades to mitigate impacts to Affected Systems if known, increased by thirty-five percent (35%) or more from final study results posted at the end of DP2 to the Interconnection Facilities Study, and 2) the allocated cost per MW of requested capacity, including costs for Affected Systems if known, increased by $15,000/MW or more from the end of DP2 to the Interconnection Facilities Study.
-If the Transmission Provider determines that no equally- or lower-queued Interconnection Requests within the actively studied clusters are subjected to increased upgrade costs as a result of the withdrawal, Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be refunded with accrued interest, if any.
+If an Interconnection Request in the DISIS is withdrawn after the end of DP2, Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be forfeited to the extent that equally- or lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests are subjected to increased total of Network Upgrades and Transmission Owner Interconnection Facilities upgrade costs as a result of the withdrawal, unless both of the following conditions exist: 1) the total allocated costs for the withdrawn Interconnection Request, including those costs for upgrades to mitigate impacts to Affected Systems if known, increased by thirty-five percent (35%) or more from final study results posted at the end of DP2 to the Interconnection Facilities Study, and 2) the allocated cost per MW of requested capacity, including costs for Affected Systems if known, increased by $15,000/MW or more from the end of DP2 to the Interconnection Facilities Study.
+If the Transmission Provider determines that no equally- or lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests are subjected to increased upgrade costs as a result of the withdrawal, Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line will be refunded with accrued interest, if any.

 e.
-If the Definitive Interconnection System Impact Study is restudied in accordance with Section 8.8 of the GIP or otherwise revised, or the Interconnection Facilities Study is restudied in accordance with Section 8.13 of the GIP or otherwise revised, or a new or revised Affected System study is received resulting in a total allocated cost that meets the exception to forfeiture afforded under Section 8.14(d), the Interconnection Customer may withdraw the Interconnection Request within the next fifteen (15) Business Days after the posting of the revised study and receive a full refund of Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line.
+If the Definitive Interconnection System Impact Study is restudied in accordance with Section 8.8 of the GIP or otherwise revised, or the Interconnection Facilities Study for a request in the DISIS is restudied in accordance with Section 8.13 of the GIP or otherwise revised, or a new or revised Affected System study for a request in the DISIS is received resulting in a total allocated cost that meets the exception to forfeiture afforded under Section 8.14(d), the Interconnection Customer may withdraw the Interconnection Request within the next fifteen (15) Business Days after the posting of the revised study and receive a full refund of Financial Security One, Financial Security Two, Financial Security Three, and Financial Security provided in lieu of Site Control for the Generating Facility’s tie line.
 An Interconnection Request that meets the exception to forfeiture afforded under Section 8.14(d) that does not exercise the option to withdraw within fifteen (15) Business Days after posting of the revised study will be considered to have accepted the total costs of the revised study and will remain an active Interconnection Request subject to the applicable withdrawal provisions set forth herein.
-The option to withdraw and receive a full refund without regard to the impact to equally- or lower-queued Interconnection Requests within the actively studied clusters will expire fifteen (15) Business Days after the posting of the revised study.
+The option to withdraw and receive a full refund without regard to the impact to equally- or lower-queued Interconnection Requests within the actively studied clusters or lower-queued Priority Requests will expire fifteen (15) Business Days after the posting of the revised study.
 The total allocated costs based on results of any revised studies will be compared against the total allocated costs of the final Definitive Interconnection System Impact Study at the end of DP2 unless the Interconnection Customer previously accepted the total allocated costs of the revised study, in which case the total allocated costs will be compared against the total allocated costs of the latest posted revised study in which the Interconnection Customer did not previously exercise the option to withdraw within fifteen (15) Business Days of the posting of the revised study.